Roasted Cabbage Steaks With Miso Tahini Drizzle Recipe

 The tahini drizzle in this recipe is so simple yet so delicious, and you're going to want to find ways to use it in other dishes.
 It is a delicious addition to any type of roasted vegetables.
 Try it with roasted broccoli, cauliflower, carrots, or asparagus.
 Use it as a dipping sauce for raw vegetables like carrots, bell peppers, and cucumbers.
 Drizzle it over a grain bowl with quinoa, roasted sweet potatoes, seared tofu, chickpeas, and avocado.
 For an Asian flair, make a batch of soba noodles with stir-fry veggies and toss them with the sauce.

 The sauce is also delicious over any type of protein.
 It's especially tasty with grilled salmon or oven-baked chicken.
 Try it on flank steak or steamed shrimp as well.
 Vegan proteins like baked tempeh or air-fried cubed tofu would pair well too.
-The sauce can be used as a sandwich spread, or is great added to a warm pita sandwich.
-You can spread it on flatbread with a layer of sauteed, sliced mushrooms.
-Using it as a dressing can elevate any simple salad.
-Try it with chopped romaine, cherry tomatoes, and chickpeas for a hearty lunch.
+The sauce can be used as a sandwich or pita spread, or even as a salad dressing.
+Try it with chopped romaine, cherry tomatoes, and chickpeas for a hearty plant-based lunch.

 Read More Recipes